Fast and Low-Memory Deep Neural Networks Using Binary Matrix Factorization: Abstract

 \section{Abstract}

-Despite the outstanding performance of deep neural networks in different applications, they are still computationally extensive and require a great number of memories.
-This motivates more research on reducing the resources required for implementing such networks.
+Despite the outstanding performance of deep neural networks in different applications, they remain computationally expensive and require a great amount of memory.
+This motivates more research on reducing the resources needed for implementing such networks.
 An efficient approach addressed for this purpose is matrix factorization, which has been shown to be effective on different networks.
-In this paper, we utilize binary matrix factorization and show its great efficiency in reducing the required number of resources in deep neural networks.
-In effect, this technique can lead to the practical implementation of such networks.
+In this paper, we design a training algorithm which utilizes binary matrix factorization and show its efficiency in reducing the required resources in deep neural networks.
+In effect, this technique leads to the fast and practical implementation of such networks.